Basics - Directional Cues & BNO Skills

 The second video demonstrates the next step of slowly adding distance and using mats behind each ball to reinforce the correct position for the dog.
 Thank you to Monica Pielage for this video featuring Fabie and Storm.

-In the third video Monica Pielage demonstrates WAIT OVER working at greater distances and without the mat behind each ball.
+In the adjacent video Monica Pielage demonstrates the cues Wait and Over working at greater distances and without the mat behind each ball.
 At this stage one could add more balls.

 Contact NATE info@nationaltreibball.com PO Box 2306, Aptos, CA 95003